-**PLEASE NOTE: THIS APP IS NOT CURRENTLY AVAILABLE IN THE ITUNES APP MARKET, EVEN THOUGH IT SAYS THAT IT IS STILL AVAILABLE ON THE ASPIRE APP WEBSITE.
-THE APP DOES STILL APPEAR IN ANDROID APP STORES AND MAY BE DOWNLOADED, BUT IT IS NOT FUNCTIONING PROPERLY AND IT IS NOT CURRENTLY BEING UPDATED.**
+**PLEASE NOTE: THIS APP IS NO LONGER AVAILABLE IN THE ITUNES APP MARKET, EVEN THOUGH IT STILL HAS A WEBSITE.
+THE APP DOES STILL APPEAR IN ANDROID APP STORES, BUT DOES NOT SEEM TO BE FUNCTIONING PROPERLY IN ALL OUR TESTS AND IT IS NOT BEING UPDATED.**

 Appearing as a news app, Aspire News contains summaries of top world, sports, and entertainment news.
 However, it also includes a Help Section with resources on domestic violence and allows users to discreetly send a message to friends in an emergency.
 Trusted contacts who are added within the app can be alerted with or without the user's location information.

 The following was reviewed by the Safety Net team and compiled in 2014.
 We are maintaining this content since Aspire still has a website.

 - The inconspicuous nature of the app can be helpful to some survivors who want to use a personal safety app, but are concerned that the abuser may find the app on the phone.